 The onset of the COVID-19 pademic has had a significant impact on the Land Manager.
 The steps taken to mitigate the effects include rent relief for tenants and ongoing maintenance of the facilities.
 These steps have seen some return to normal operations.
-Through constant updates to budgets and forecasts, the Land Manager's cash position to the end of the 2021 Financial Year remains strong.
+Through constant updates to budgets and forecasts, the Land Manager's cash position remains strong from the 2021 financial year to 2022.